 Financial risk management

 YIT Group is exposed to variety of financial risks in its business operations.
 Main financial risks are liquidity risk, credit risk and market risks including foreign exchange and interest rate risk.
-The objective of the Group’s financial risk management is to minimize the uncertainty which the changes in financial markets cause to the Group’s financial performance.
-Risk management is carried out by the Group Treasury in co-operation with operating units under policies approved by the Board of Directors.
+The objective of the Group’s financial risk management is to minimise the uncertainty which the changes in financial markets cause to the Group’s financial performance.
+The Board of Directors has approved a treasury policy for the Group.
+The Group Treasury is responsible for the practical implementation of the policy in association with the business units.

 Interest rate risk